microsoft/conversational-speaker/README.md

 ## Usage
 - It is recommended to set context by starting with "Hello, my name is Jordan and I live in Redmond, Washington."
 - To start a new conversation, say "Start a new conversation".
-- You can switch to text input by changing the `System:TextListener` setting in `./src/ConversationalSpeaker/configuration.json` to `true`.
+- Switch to text input by changing the `System:TextListener` setting in `./src/ConversationalSpeaker/configuration.json` to `true`.

 ## Estimated Costs
 ### Hardware